|Locations:||up to 3|

 In the early 1990s, building new motorway services became popular, and Mobil made several planning applications.
 At those which were successful (Reading, Stafford and Warwick), the publicity described each one as a "joint enterprise" between Mobil and another operator.
-This suggests their strategy was to win the contract and then lease out most of the facilities.

 The following services were owned by Mobil, even if other parts were leased out:

 - Barton Park (A1(M))

 - Warwick (M40)